eclap5/Automation/README.md

 3. Run the `Automation.py` file.

 ## Usage
 The program reserves every free hour between 08:00 and 19:00 from the selected date.
-By default, the room is set to YO-Wappu, but this will be changed in the future to allow the user to specify their preferred room.
-Additionally, support for DUO MFA will be added in the future.
+Program asks the user to determine which room he/she wants to reserve.
+When user is logged in, there will be DUO MFA Authentication that user must provide manually with DUO MFA mobile app.
+Other than that everything else is automated.

 ## Note
 Please make sure that your chromedriver and Chrome browser are up to date and that the chromedriver supports your Chrome version.

 ## Future plans
-- Add support for DUO MFA.
+- Suggestions for improvements are welcome!

 ## Author
 This project was created by Aleksi Haapalainen.